Flightsim.to

 • Fixed too many entries in control surface elasticity tables (MSFS2024 complained).

-• [NEW] New propeller blur — CCM’s prop-blur textures are bundled in the archive as a separate mod. <3 CCM <3
+• New propeller blur — CCM’s prop-blur textures are bundled in the archive as a separate mod. <3 CCM <3

 Suspension